FAQs about our tours, dress code, discounts and more. Feel free to contact us at email@example.com

 Our Immersive and Essential group/private tours of the Forum, Colosseum and Palatine Hill do not include special entrance to the underground and third levels.

-Our VIP Colosseum Underground tour does include a visit to the underground and arena floor when they are open to tourists.
+Our VIP Colosseum Underground tour does include a visit to the underground when they are open to tourists.
 When the special sections are closed, the tour visits the Forum, Colosseum, and Palatine Hill.

 How many people are in your group tours?

-We limit our group tours to 13 participants per guide to allow for an enjoyable experience for all guests.
-Except for the VIP Colosseum tour, which due to ticket availability takes place in a group of 24.
-On our Florence group tours, we limit the groups to no more than 8-9 per guide.
+We mainly limit our group tours to 10 participants per guide to allow for an enjoyable experience for all guests.
+Except for the VIP Colosseum and Colosseum at Night tours, which due to ticket availability takes place in a group of 24.
+The Rome in a Day tour is limited to 14 per guide.
+On our Florence group tours, we limit the groups to no more than 10 per guide.

 Do you use headsets?